Hazardous drugs

 Environmental monitoring

-Determination of air concentrations of cytotoxic drugs (aerosols) is used for the quantification of external exposure to these drugs.
+Determination of air concentrations of hazardous drugs (aerosols) is used for the quantification of external exposure to these drugs.

 More popular is the use of so-called wipe tests to measure environmental contamination.
 With wipe tests, potential contaminated surfaces are pre-wetted and wiped with a tissue.
 The tissue is then analysed for the drugs to be monitored.
 Finally the amount is calculated for the area wipe and expressed per cm2.
 By taking wipe samples, contaminated surfaces can be traced and ranked according to the level of contamination.
 The causes of the contamination can then be attempted to be elucidated.
 Wipe tests can be used to evaluate preparation and administration procedures, to check outside contamination of drug vials, to test devices, and to check cleaning procedures.